alchitry/alchitry.github.io/content/tutorials/lucid-reference.md

     BAUD = 1000000 : BAUD > 0 && BAUD <= CLK_FREQ/4 // desired baud rate
 )
 ```

+If a parameter has a `defaultValue` provided, then any value assigned to the module during instantiation, must be compatible with the width of `defaultValue`.

+For a width to be _compatible_ all of its dimensions except the outermost dimension must match.

+For example, if a parameter was declared as `PARAM = {8d1, 8d2, 8d3}` then any value assigned to `PARAM` must has the width of `[x][8]` where `x` can be anything.

+If the parameter is a simple number, or `defaultValue` is omitted, then the width of the parameter is assumed to be a simple (1D) array.
 ### Ports

 Ports are how modules connect to the outside world.